Edgewater, Chicago: Politics

 The Edgewater community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, the Edgewater cast 22,676 votes for Hillary Clinton and cast 2,546 votes for Donald Trump (86.07% to 9.66%).
 In the 2012 presidential election, Edgewater cast 20,028 votes for Barack Obama and cast 3,083 votes for Mitt Romney (84.67% to 13.03%).

 Education

 Edgewater is home to several Chicago Public Schools (CPS) campuses.
 The local public high school is Nicholas Senn High School, established in 1913.
 In addition, four of the neighborhood's elementary schools — Hayt, Swift, Peirce and Goudy — achieved a level 1 (excellent) status from CPS in 2013.
 Those schools feed into Senn, which will help it maintain its ranking.

-There are several Catholic and other religiously affiliated schools also in the neighborhood including Northside Catholic Academy's primary school campus at St. Gertrude church.
+There are several Catholic and other religiously affiliated schools also in the neighborhood including Northside Catholic Academy's campus at St. Gertrude church.

+The Edgewater Branch of the Chicago Public Library serves the area, and the nearby Bezazian Branch in Uptown also provides services to people in Edgewater.

-Loyola University of Chicago's campus borders northeastern Edgewater and does have a few buildings south of Sheridan and east of Broadway, mostly dormitories.
+Loyola University of Chicago's campus borders northeastern Edgewater and has crossed into the area.
 The college established itself on the lake at the north end of Sheridan Road, where it crosses into Rogers Park, in 1906.